-14. Further Information
+15. Further Information

-Interested members of the public have a statutory right to inspect the accounts from 1 June 2019 to 12 July 2019.
-The Notice was placed on the MSDC website, under the Finance Publications section.
-Further information about any aspect of the accounts is available from both the Head of Corporate Resources, Peter Stuart 01444 477315 (Peter.Stuart@midsussex.gov.uk), and the Chief Accountant, Cathy Craigen 01444 477384 (Cathy.Craigen@midsussex.gov.uk), at Mid Sussex District Council, Oaklands Road, Haywards Heath, RH16 1SS.
+Interested members of the public have a statutory right to inspect the accounts from 1 August 2022 to 12 September 2022.
+The Notice is placed on the MSDC website, under the Finance Publications section.
+Further information about any aspect of the accounts is available from both the Interim Head of Corporate Resources, Stephen Fitzgerald 01444 477244 (stephen.fitzgerald@midsussex.gov.uk), and the Chief Accountant, Cathy Craigen 01444 477384 (cathy.Craigen@midsussex.gov.uk), at Mid Sussex District Council, Oaklands Road, Haywards Heath, RH16 1SS.
 It is our intention to be open with the information that we hold and we encourage local stakeholder enquiries.